spring-projects/spring-framework/CONTRIBUTING.md

 a pull request unless the change is truly trivial -- for example: typo fixes, removing compiler warnings, etc.

-### Sign the Individual Contributor License Agreement (ICLA)
+### Sign the Contributor License Agreement (CLA)

-If you have not previously done so, please fill out and submit the [Spring ICLA form][].
-You'll receive a token when this process is complete.
+If you have not previously done so, please sign the [Contributor License Agreement][].
-Keep track of this; you may be asked for it later!

-Note that emailing/postal mailing a signed copy is _not_ necessary.
-Submission of the web form is all that is required.

-Once you've completed the web form, simply add the following in a comment on your pull request:

-    I have signed and agree to the terms of the Spring Individual Contributor License Agreement.

-You do not need to include your token/id.
-Please add the above statement to all future pull requests as well, simply so that the Spring Framework team knows immediately that this process is complete.
+If you forget to do so, you'll be reminded when you submit a pull request.

 ## Create a Branch